-COS144 Hair Shaping and Design
+COS144 Hair Shaping and Design (1/2/3)

-Prerequisite: As required by program.
 In this course, students learn the art and techniques of hair shaping.
 Topics include hair sectioning, correct use of hair shaping implements, and elevations used to create design lines.
 Upon completion, the student should be able to demonstrate the techniques and procedures for creating hair design.